-Any existing point source subject to this Section mustshallmust achieve the following effluent limitations representing the degree of effluent reduction attainable by applyingthe application of applying BPT:
+Any existing point source subject to this Section shall achieve the following effluent limitations representing the degree of effluent reduction attainable by the application of BPT:

-- 1) BOD5 is limited to a maximum daily limit of 3.66 pounds/1,000 ducks or 1.66 kg/1,000 ducks. - 2) BOD5 is limited to a maximum monthly average of 2.0 pounds/1,000 ducks or 0.91 kg/1,000 ducks. - 3) Fecal coliform is not to exceed the most probable number (MPN) of 400/100 ml at any time. - b) New Source Performance Standards for Wet Lot and Dry Lot Duck CAFOs - 1) Except as provided in subsection (b)(2), any new source subject to this Section mustshallmust not have no discharge of process wastewater pollutants into to-waters of the United States.
-Achieving Achievement of Achieving no process wastewater discharge to waters of the United States is the performance standard representing NSPS for duck CAFOs. - Whenever rainfall events cause an overflow of process wastewater from a facility designed, constructed, operated and maintained to contain all process-generated wastewaters plus the runoff from a 25-year, 24-hour rainfall event at the location of the point source's location source, any process wastewater pollutants in the overflow may be discharged to waters of the United States.
+- 1) BOD5 is limited to a maximum daily limit of 3.66 pounds/1,000 ducks or 1.66 kg/1,000 ducks. - 2) BOD5 is limited to a maximum monthly average of 2.0 pounds/1,000 ducks or 0.91 kg/1,000 ducks. - 3) Fecal coliform is not to exceed the most probable number (MPN) of 400/100 ml at any time. - b) New Source Performance Standards for Wet Lot and Dry Lot Duck CAFOs - 1) Except as provided in subsection (b)(2), any new source subject to this Section shall have no discharge of process wastewater pollutants to waters of the United States.
+Achievement of no process wastewater discharge to waters of the United States is the performance standard representing NSPS for duck CAFOs.

+Whenever rainfall events cause an overflow of process wastewater from a facility designed, constructed, operated and maintained to contain all process-generated wastewaters plus the runoff from a 25-year, 24-hour rainfall event at the location of the point source, any process wastewater pollutants in the overflow may be discharged to waters of the United States.